-As discussed in Section 10.2, notification was provided to the cities and county within which Liberty Utilities provides water supplies that Liberty Utilities was reviewing and considering amendments (updates) to the previous 2015 Plan, and as a result prepare the 2020 Plan.
+As discussed in Section 10.2, notification was provided to the cities and county within which Liberty Utilities provides water supplies that Liberty Utilities was reviewing and considering amendments (updates) to the previous 2015 Plan, and as a result prepared the 2020 Plan.
 Notification was provided at least 60 days prior to the public hearing (see Appendix D).

 SYSTEM DESCRIPTION